-I hope what I have written on this blog will be useful.
+I hope that what I have written on this blog will be useful.
 There are many amazing blogs on infertility.
 If this one doesn’t help and you are looking for help then please keep searching.
-Sharing our stories is the best way to find encouragement and acceptance and there are many other amazing women out there who know how to talk about this issue.
+Sharing our stories is the best way to find encouragement, hope and strength, and there are many other amazing women out there who know how to talk about this issue.

-I hope it gives hope.
+My wish is that these pages here bring you comfort and hope.
+My wish is that you feel seen and known and understood in the bewildering lostness of infertility.
 I’m unashamed in sharing how my faith in God has underpinned all that we’ve been through.
 For me, without Jesus there is no hope and that is why I talk about my faith a lot because we all need hope – and actually we all need Jesus.

 Come find hope for your future with me.